-Official action by the Board of Education may only occur at a duly called and legally conducted meeting at which a quorum is physically present.
+Official action by the Board of Education may only occur at a duly called and legally conducted meeting.
+Except as otherwise provided by the Open Meetings Act, a quorum must be physically present at the meeting.

 Board of Education members, as individuals, have no authority over school affairs, except as provided by law or as authorized by the Board.